-△ IMPORTANT
+1 IMPORTANT

-Always follow the chassis maintenance guidelines found in the chassis manufacturer Owner's Manual.
+Always follow the chassis maintenance guidelines found in the chassis manufacturer owner's manual.

 All routine maintenance is the responsibility of the owner and is not covered by the Newmar Limited Warranty.
-Use the maintenance record found in the Charts & Diagrams Booklet to record all performed maintenance as required.
 Please note that damage caused by improper or unapplied maintenance is not covered by the Newmar Limited Warranty.